Grants and other support

 For more information on Yorkshire Water’s schemes click here.

-6) Financial support based on what you do (or have done) for work
+6) Financial support based on what you do (or have done) for work or on health conditions

 There is a huge range of occupational benevolent funds that support anyone who has worked in a particular job.
 For example, there are ones for those who work in retail, construction, hospitality, transport, pubs/breweries, entertainment, armed forces, teaching and many more.
 Some may help with priority bills such as energy, others with other individual needs.
 There is an excellent grants finder on the Turn2Us website.